Procedural Rules, 29 CFR Part 2700

 (e) Statement in opposition to petition.
 A statement in opposition to a petition for discretionary review may be filed, but the opportunity for such filing shall not require the Commission to delay its action on the petition.

 (f) Motion for leave to exceed page limit.
 A motion requesting leave to exceed the page limit shall be received not less than 3 days prior to the date the petition for discretionary review is due to be filed, shall state the total number of pages proposed, and shall comply with § 2700.10.
 Filing of a motion requesting an extension of page limit is effective upon receipt.
-The motion and any statement in opposition shall include proof of service on all parties by a means of delivery no less expeditious than that used for filing the motion, except that if service by electronic transmission (email) is impossible, the filing party must serve in person, by third party commercial carrier, or by facsimile transmission, resulting in same-day delivery.
+The motion and any statement in opposition shall include proof of service on all parties by a means of delivery no less expeditious than that used for filing the motion, except that if service by email or other electronic transmission is impossible, the filing party must serve in person, or by third-party commercial carrier, resulting in same-day delivery.

 (g) Scope of review.
 If a petition is granted, review shall be limited to the issues raised by the petition, unless the Commission directs review of additional issues pursuant to § 2700.71.

 (h) Denial of petition.
-A petition not granted within 40 days after the issuance of the Judge’s decision is deemed denied.
+A petition not granted within 40 days after the issuance of the ALJ’s decision is deemed denied.

 § 2700.71 Review by the Commission on its own motion.